 This 2-day beginner class in Adobe Illustrator kicks off the course by thoroughly reviewing the illustrator interface and then merging into teaching new skills that can be found behind more complex drawings.
 Students will discover the skills behind using tools, panels, customizing and saving workspaces, setting up and saving document presets, using multiple artboards, and navigating the different elements when creating illustrations.
 The lessons are created to teach you the basics behind Adobe Illustrator and prepare you for more advanced content.

 The University of Richmond Bootcamp offers part-time courses web development, data analytics, and cybersecurity in Richmond, Virginia.
-Throughout the programs, students will have access to career planning assistance with technical interview training, virtual tech panels, and resume reviews.
 The bootcamps are offered through the University of Richmond School of Professional & Continuing Studies in partnership with Trilogy Education Services.

 This program provides a comprehensive foundation in data analytics in 24-weeks.
 This course covers the fundamentals of statistics, Python, Tableau, SQL, and HTML/CSS.
 Graduates of this program will have a robust professional portfolio to share with their current or future employers.